grgau/theano-to-tf/README.md

 # theano-to-tf
-Converting an RNN from Theano framework to Tensorflow
+Converting an LSTM from Theano framework to Tensorflow